alexburgos/glovo-assignment/readme.md

 ## Tools
-There is no specific framework requirement.
-Feel free to use the tools that you are more comfortable with, but be sure to demonstrate that you know them.

-Design decisions (UI/UX) are completely open and you can use CSS libraries.
+I am using Create React App and some third party libraries for date manipulation and utility functions (lodash).

 ## Server
 Just clone this project and run `npm install && npm run serve` (or yarn).
-Server will be running on port 3000.
+Server will be running on port 3001.

-## Delivery
+## Development
-Create a zip file and upload it using the submission link present in the e-mail that had this project attached.
-Please make sure to include all your source files and your git folders with it.
+I set up a proxy inside the client that points to port 3001.
+The React server will run on port 3000, using this proxy allows me to use the endpoints in port 3001 and access resources without violating CORS.

-## What we'll value
+## Build
-- Clean, succinct code that works without bugs
-- Smart UI/UX decisions
+Inside the client folder run `npm install` or `yarn install` then `npm build` or `yarn build`.
+This should build a deployable app inside the /build folder.
+This can then be accessed from the main server to view the app in [http://localhost:3001](http://localhost:3001).